openSVM/aeamcp/docs/DUAL_TOKENOMICS.md

 ### **Cross-Chain Fee Model**

-Fees for cross-chain transactions (e.g., bridging fees) will be paid in the native gas token of the destination chain (e.g., ETH on Ethereum, MATIC on Polygon), ensuring a seamless user experience without requiring users to hold multiple types of gas tokens.
+Fees for cross-chain transactions (e.g., bridging fees) will be paid in the native cryptocurrency of the destination chain (e.g., ETH on Ethereum, MATIC on Polygon), ensuring a seamless user experience without requiring users to hold multiple types of native coins.
 A small, transparent portion of these bridge fees may be routed back to the AEAMCP treasury on Solana, contributing to the overall protocol revenue.

 ```typescript
 const CROSS_CHAIN_FEES = {